 Figure 1: Global Approved ADCs.
 Two of the latest approved ADCs, Trodelvy and Zynlonta, were developed with PEG chains as part of their linker technology to improve solubility and stability in vivo.

-China Approved ADCs: A total of four ADC drugs are currently on the market in China.
+China Approved ADCs: A total of five ADC drugs are currently on the market in China.
 The Chinese market has just seen a boom in ADC drugs.
 In 2020, Adcetris and Kadcyla, two of the world's first ADC drugs on the market, were approved for launch in China, generating a total of US$570,000 in sales in 2020.
 In 2021, RemeGen Co's Disitamab vedotin (Aidixi®) and inotuzumab ozogamicin (Besponsa) were approved for marketing.
+On June 10, 2022, the NMPA approved Trodelvy.

 Currently, the indications for ADC drugs are all focused on the oncology field.
 Among the 13 drugs that have been marketed, 6 drugs target solid tumors (breast cancer, bladder cancer, gastric cancer, etc.) and 7 drugs target hematologic tumors.
 Overview of ADC drug R&D layout, there is more R&D targeting solid tumors in the clinical trial stage.
 In contrast, the proportion of hematologic tumors has increased at the ready-to-market stage.
 Companies are also actively expanding the range of indications for ADCs, such as AbbVie's ABBV-3373, which is under development and has also shown promising clinical activity in clinical trials for the treatment of patients with rheumatoid arthritis.
 How to broaden the range of indications for ADC drugs will also be key to gaining market share for the drugs.